Chaplains provide spiritual comfort and support to people in challenging and demanding situations.

-Work Place Chaplaincy aims to offer relevant pastoral and spiritual support to people where they are – in the setting of their daily work and individual lives.
-The chaplain is available to all of all denominations or none, from the managing director to the new-start apprentice.
+Work Place Chaplaincy Scotland aims to offer relevant pastoral and spiritual support to people where they are – in the setting of their daily work and individual lives.
+Chaplains are available to people of all denominations or none, from the managing director to the new-start apprentice.

 In every situation where a chaplain is invited to serve, they enjoy a degree of independence from the management structure.
 This allows chaplains to exercise a conciliatory or intercessory role, when appropriate, which can be valuable both to individuals and to the organisation concerned.

 This independence also allows the chaplain to help resolve problems and disputes in a swift, efficient and confidential manner, acceptable to all involved.
 This has often been seen to provide an "oiling of the cogs" promoting the smooth running of organisations involved.